landifrancesco/Whatsapp-Automator/README.md

 > NAME1, NUMBER1 <br>
 > NAME2, NUMBER2 <br>
 > etc.

+N.B.
 If you don't have any names, please **leave the first column empty**.

 ### 3) Message file